Europe signs up to German-led fiscal pact

 Merkel has said she will not discuss the issue of the ESM/EFSF's ceiling until the next EU summit in March.
 Meanwhile, financial markets will continue to worry that there may not be sufficient rescue funds available to help the likes of Italy and Spain if they run into renewed debt funding problems.

-The EU will consider how to deploy 82 billion euros of unspent funds from the EU's 2007-2013 budget.
+The EU will consider how to deploy 82 billion euros of unspent funds from the EU's 2007-2013 budget in an attempt to boost growth and employment.
 Some will be recycled towards job creation, especially among the young.

-But with no new public money available for a stimulus, they focused mainly on promoting structural reforms such as loosening labour market regulation, cutting red tape for business and promoting innovation.
+But with no new public money available for a stimulus, the leaders focused mainly on promoting structural reforms such as loosening labour market regulation, cutting red tape for business and promoting innovation.

-(Additional reporting by Julien Toyer, Harry Papachristou and Robin Emmott in Brussels, Marius Zaharia, William James, Chris Wickham and Jeremy Gaunt in London,; Roberta Cowan in Amsterdam,; Writing by Paul Taylor; Editing by Mike Peacock)
+(Additional reporting by Julien Toyer, Harry Papachristou, John O'Donnell, Matt Falloon and Robin Emmott in Brussels, Marius Zaharia, William James and Jeremy Gaunt in London, Axel Bugge in Lisbon; Writing by Paul Taylor, editing by Mike Peacock)